 Men generally lie to casual sex partners.
 Some feel that they aren’t morally obligated to disclose their STD status if they’re not in a fully committed relationship.

 Embarrassment keep men from disclosing their true STD status and/or getting treatment.
 Many are usually reluctant to tell their partner(s) simply because they are uncomfortable discussing STDs, hoping they will eventually disappear.
 Though sometimes sexually transmitted infections become dormant, untreated STDs can cause grave consequences.

 10. Herpes & HPV

-Men are notorious for lying about having incurable but common STDs such as Herpes and HPV, mainly because they’re too afraid and immature to broach the subject.
-According to the CDC, at least 50% of sexually active people will have genital HPV at some time in their lives.
+Men are notorious for lying about having incurable, but common, STDs such as herpes and HPV, mainly because they’re too afraid and immature to bring up the subject.
+According to the CDC, at least 50 percent of sexually active people will have genital HPV at some time in their lives.

 Millions of Americans engaging in sexual acts will contract a sexually transmitted disease or infection during their lifetime.
 Interested in updating your STD status?
 STDcheck.com has the industry-leading HIV RNA test and a complete 10-Test Panel that tests for all common sexually transmitted diseases including HIV 1 & 2, syphilis, gonorrhea, chlamydia, hepatitis A, hepatitis B & hepatitis C, oral herpes and genital herpes.